c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_chipseq.rst

 .. warning::

-     Please make sure you use the special :ref:`ChIPSeq Pipeline Readfile format<ref_example_chipseq_readset_file>` and not the general readfile format.
+     Please make sure you use the special :ref:`ChIPSeq Pipeline Readset file format<ref_example_chipseq_readset_file>` and not the general readset file format.

 .. _ref_chipseq_design_ff: